 Decision 5 of 5: Driving uninsured is a big no-no

 When purchasing a new or used car, you only have a certain number of days to purchase coverage for the car, or add it to your existing policy.
-The time limits to do this varies by state, but for the most part you have anywhere from 14 to 30 days to insure a car that comes into your possession.
+The time limits to do this task varies by state, but for the most part, you have anywhere from 14 to 30 days to insure a car that comes into your possession.

 Most insurance policies specify automatic extension of coverage to a car you buy if you already have an insurance policy in place.
 Neglecting to properly transfer a vehicle to your car insurance policy usually results in a lapse of coverage, meaning if you have a wreck once coverage lapses, the insurance won’t cover it.